-SUMMARY OF PROPOSED 2023 LIPA MEETINGS
+SUMMARY OF PROPOSED 2024 LIPA MEETINGS

-Board/Committee Number of Meetings Average Length Total Time Board 7 1 hour, 30 mins.
-11 hours F&A 7 1 hour, 15 mins.
-8.75 hours Oversight & Clean Energy 5 1 hour, 10 mins.
-6.0 hours Governance, Planning and Personnel 4 50 minutes 3.25 hours Total Number of Meetings 23 Total Time Spent 29 hours
+Board/Committee Number of Meetings Total Time

+Board 7 17 hours

+F&A 7 7.25 hours

+Oversight & Clean Energy 5 5.25 hours

+Governance, Planning and Personnel 4 2 hours

+Total Number of Meetings 23 Total Time Spent 32 hours

-The proposed Board agendas for 2023 do not include:
+The proposed Board agendas for 2024 do not include:

 - 1. A time allowance for executive sessions or emerging issues, which are likely to increase the total time spent by the Board during the year by 4 or more hours; or - 2.
-Board briefings, workshops, and training, which are in addition to the Board's meeting schedule, and may include work with the Board's governance consultant
+Board briefings and workshops, which are in addition to the Board's meeting schedule, and may include certain site visits; meetings with LIPA Staff; or work with the Board's governance consultant.

-PROPOSED JANUARY 25, 2023 MEETINGS
+PROPOSED JANUARY 25, 2024 MEETINGS